 The flipside is that if you have bad service or the food is just average, don’t feel obliged to leave a tip.
 You won’t get hassled for one.
 Just pay the bill and leave.
 Try a different restaurant tomorrow.

 Tipping in Bars

 As with restaurants, the first thing to check is if the gratuity is already included on the bill.
 But it also depends on the bar and your interaction with the staff.
-If your hanging around a quiet bar and there’s a friendly bar staff who are chatting away with you then why not give them a tip, regardless of whether service charge is included or not.
+If your hanging around a quiet bar and there’s a friendly bar steward who is chatting away with you, then why not give them a tip.
+Regardless of whether service charge is included or not.
 Again, nothing astronomical, 100 Baht maximum.